 Optimally, you should obtain references from professors who have taught you.
 Their recommendations should describe your academic work in detail so that our departmental Graduate Studies Committee can be assured that you can complete a rigorous graduate program.
 If you have done significant independent research, such as a thesis, the committee normally expects a recommendation from the professor who supervised that work.

 During our busiest application processing period December - January, materials may up to 7-10 days processing time due to the volume of materials we receive during this busy time.
 Once processed, applicants are notified by the Graduate School and e-mailed instructions on how to check any updates of the application and materials on-line.

 How do I check on the status of my application?
 You should have received an email from Enterprise Information Technology Services (EITS) with information on creating your MyID within a few business days after submitting the online application and fee.
 Please follow the instructions in this email and keep the email for future reference.
 You will need the MyID to access the Grad Status portal to check your application status.
-You can acess the portal at gradstatus.uga.edu.
-If you do not receive an email from EITS within 5 business days, please contact the EITS Help Desk directly at email@example.com or 706-542-3106.
+If you do not receive an email from EITS within 5 business days, please contact the EITS Help Desk directly at firstname.lastname@example.org or 706-542-3106.
 If you need clarification about departmental requirements, please contact the academic department.